-Identify pain points that can be solved before they even occur.
+Identify and solve pain points before they even happen.

-A great example of using data from call monitoring effectively comes from Flight Centre, an independent travel company.
+A great example of using data from call monitoring effectively comes from Flight Centre, an independent travel company in the UK.
 They wanted to focus on promoting their tailor-made holidays, which required in-depth calls with potential leads.
-To maximise their profits, Flight Centre needed to identify which campaigns and channels were generating high value calls.
+To maximize their profits, Flight Centre needed to identify which campaigns and channels were generating high-value calls.

 Conversation Analytics enabled them to set goals based on location, intent, airlines, and even brand words that they marked as high or low value.
 Over 100 keywords were inputted to grade the quality of a call.
 As a result, they saw a 46% year-on-year increase in online phone conversions and a 44% increase in the number of high-value enquiries.

-We’ve covered the purpose and the benefits of call monitoring.
+We’ve covered the purpose and benefits of call monitoring.
 How exactly can call monitoring be used to its full potential?
-Here are the top tips for using call monitoring in your business and the impact it can have:
+Here are the top tips for using call monitoring in your business and the impact it will have:

 Identify keywords and language that trigger conversions

-Monitor and identify the keywords that trigger customer conversions and use these to optimise your sales scripts.
-If you’re able to identify keywords that drive call outcomes you’re most interested in, you can test scripts and adjust wording to increase conversion rate.
+Monitor and identify the keywords that trigger customer conversions and use these to optimize your sales scripts.
+If you’re able to identify keywords that drive call outcomes you’re most interested in, you can test scripts and adjust the wording to increase conversion rates.

-For example, rather than saying ‘would you like to upgrade to first class?’ you might find ‘would you like more legroom?’ to be a more persuasive call-to-action.
-You can read more about unlocking more successful call outcomes here.
+For example, rather than saying ‘would you like to upgrade to first class?’ you might find ‘would you like more legroom?’ to be a more persuasive call to action.

 Use transcriptions from real calls to improve training

-Call monitoring can help you engineer more satisfying customer conversations by highlighting common pain points that cause frustration and tailoring your agent scripts to deliver solutions before they escalate.
+Call monitoring helps you engineer more satisfying customer conversations by highlighting common pain points that cause frustration.
+With this intel, you can tailor agent scripts and training to deliver solutions before they escalate.
 You can also better assess performance, understand where you could improve the customer experience, and even isolate calls that are significantly better at upselling to gather learnings that can be shared across your call centre.

 Use customer intel about pain points to deflect low-value calls